Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 transitions.
 A PRG review advances it directly to NG3.
 Image panels expose the controlled image metadata and let the reviewer select `generated` and `screenshot` together when both apply.
 A separate decorative option maps to `ignored = ["decorative"]`.
-The structured `types` and `ignored` arrays are stored atomically with the exact state-scoped image review outcome; an explicit pair of empty arrays records that the reviewed target has no included image.
+The structured `types` and `ignored` arrays are stored independently for the exact UUID, image side, and image RAG state.
+An explicit pair of empty arrays records that the target has no included image; absence of a matching row means canonical arrays remain unchanged.
+Each checkbox change saves immediately, without requiring or replacing an outcome.
+Client writes for one target are serialized, so the latest selection is durable across refreshes.
-Metadata selected before the first outcome is submitted with that action.
-Metadata changed after an outcome already exists re-submits the same outcome and upserts the same UUID, image side, and RAG-state row.
-Client writes for one target are serialized, so a rapid sequence of selections is applied in order and the latest selection is the durable value.
 The shared readers retain `rag_wf_notapplicable` only for historical compatibility, and canonical content must not author it.